 Dietetic Internship Graduate Certificate Program

 The Department of Allied Health Sciences offers a verification statement to students upon successful completion of the Dietetic Internship (DI) curriculum listed below.
 The DI curriculum has been granted candidate status by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) (120 South Riverside Plaza, Suite 2190, Chicago, IL 60606-6995; 1.800.877.1600 extension 5400).

 The DI program is a post-baccalaureate certificate program of study.
 That includes a minimum of 1200 hours of supervised practice at affiliate healthcare institutions.
 The DI provides a verification statement to the student upon successful completion of the program which qualifies him/her to sit for the National Registration Examination for Registered Dietitian Nutritionists (RDN) administered by the Academy of Nutrition and Dietetics’ Commission on Dietetic Registration.
 The DI program selectively admits 14 students per year utilizing D&D Digital Computer matching process.
 Up to seven students are pre-selected and seven are matched through the matching process and the DICAS application system.

 Admission requirements include: completion of a baccalaureate degree from an ACEND accredited college or university with a major in nutrition, dietetics, or related field.
 A DPD verification statement must be presented upon application.
-Minimum GPA requirement for acceptance is 3.0 overall, preferred GRE/GPA calculation of 340 (DPD GPA x 20 + Verbal + Quantitative) and completion of the DICAS application and the D&D Digital Matching application and a program application fee of $40 USD.
+Minimum GPA requirement for acceptance is 3.0 overall, preferred GRE/GPA calculation of 340 (DPD GPA x 20 + Verbal + Quantitative) and completion of the DICAS application and the D&D Digital Matching application.

 - Applicants must also apply to the Graduate School (Indicate on your application that you have a Bachelor’s degree in order to access the graduate application).